IwraStudios/PassGen/README.md

 # PassGen
 Library and Tools for password (list) generation

+##Features
+* Hashcat-Mask-style wordlist generator (See examples)
+* Saving to Wordlists to file (windows only atm)
+* Source-bound documentation for VS
+* MaskOptions(class) possible combinations calculator

 ##Roadmap
-* add easy functions
+* add more features
-* add documentation
+* add non-Source-bound documentation
 * do some stuff